Three to Five Year Degree (10-30)

 |Music Theory, at least 3 credits at the 400- or 500-level

 |Ethnomusicology, at least 3 credits at the 400- or 500-level

 |At least 9 credits of General Education courses (outside music) at the 300-level or higher, and another 14 credits of free electives.

 - Language: Doctoral students are required to pass graduate reading knowledge examinations in two foreign languages (as approved by the Supervisory Committee) before the General Examination is scheduled.

 - General Examination: All course and language requirements must be fulfilled before the student can sit for the exam.
 The General Examination consists of written and oral examinations.
 The oral examination is scheduled after the student has successfully completed the written examinations.
 Doctoral students should have their committee established at least four months before the General Examination.
-The Request for the General Examination form must be signed by all committee members and submitted to the Graduate School three weeks before the exam.
+The student submits the online General Examination request to the Graduate School no later than three (3) weeks before the exam.
 The Graduate School requires completion of 60 credits of coursework (including coursework taken for the master’s degree) prior to the General Examination, 18 of which must be from the 500-level or above and 18 of which are from the 400-level or above and numerically graded.

 - Final Examination: Students must submit a draft of the dissertation to the Reading Committee no later than five (5) weeks before the Final Examination date.
-Once the Reading Committee has read a draft of the dissertation and agrees that it is ready to defend, the Final Examination Request form, signed by all members of the Supervisory Committee including the GSR, is submitted to the Graduate School no later than three (3) weeks before the exam date.
+Once the Reading Committee has read a draft of the dissertation and agrees that it is ready to defend, the student submits the online Final Examination request to the Graduate School no later than three (3) weeks before the exam.
 See the Graduate School home page, http://www.grad.washington.edu, for information on formatting the exam, turning in the dissertation, etc. A student must satisfy the Graduate School’s requirements for the degree at the time the degree is to be awarded.